Refinable modeling for unbinned SMEFT analyses: Learning from simulation

 \subsection{Likelihood-ratio trick and cross-entropy loss}

-We start with the well-known ``likelihood-ratio trick'', the basis for the learning tasks in this work: A sufficiently expressive machine trained on a classification task learns (a monotonous function of) the likelihood ratio.
-If the training data is normalized according to the differential cross-section, the classifier learns the DCR.
+We begin with the well-known ``likelihood-ratio trick,'' which underpins the learning tasks in this work: a sufficiently expressive machine trained on a classification task learns a (monotonic function of) the likelihood ratio.
+If the training data is normalized by the differential cross-section, the classifier learns the DCR.
 This fact is at the heart of learning techniques for parametric surrogates.
 Let us take two fixed hypotheses (\btn, \bnn) and (\bto, \bno), obtained either by independent simulation or produced synthetically as described in Sec.~\ref{sec:synthetic-data}, and minimize the cross-entropy loss function

 The minimum of Eq.~\ref{eq:CE-2samp} for $\hat f(\bx)$ is attained where the function derivative vanishes,